-Have you come across the term “local area network (LAN)”, and wondered what it entails?
-Then, reading through this article will be helpful to you.
+Planning to set up a local area network (LAN) and wondering how it works?
+Then, going through this article will be helpful to you.

 Overview